Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - "**Empathy** allows software makers and operators to help each other deliver the best possible functionality and operability on behalf of their customers."
 [Jeff Sussna & Katherine Daniels](http://blog.ingineering.it/post/72964480807/empathy-the-essence-of-devops)
 - monitor everything !
 CPU, openFD, procCount...
 For services: throughput + delay + completness (% of potential src data processed).
 And store historical data !
 Distributed tracing tools: Twitter’s Zipkin and compatible Apache HTrace, Google’s Dapper
 - zero config: config is hard to document, hard to update, hard to set up, its persistent state can overlaps with other data
+- the [3LawsOfConfigDynamics] : tl.dr "have at least one default configuration that is committed to the repo and is enough to start the app successfully in a local dev environment"
+  * Config values can be transformed from one form to another, but can be neither created nor destroyed.
+  * The total length of a config file can only increase over time.
+  * The length of a perfect config file in a development environment is exactly equal to zero.
 - emails are evil: no guarantee it will be actioned + no guarantee anyone is subscribed + sense of false security as it works from time to time
 - when an alarm is raised, alerting tools should give a maximum of *context* on the system state and what triggered it
 - prioritize identifying the root cause of an issue and resolving it